sylvaindecout/basic-unit-tests/README.md

 This project implements tests with both JUnit4 and Jupiter.
 Supporting both impacts Maven configuration a lot.

 Besides, this support is not complete, as Maven plugin for Pitest does not support Jupiter yet.

+## How to run

+ - Run tests from IDE / Maven build